Found 20 - 30 results of 33 programs matching keyword " history of the sky"

+In this video, ride in a special Mattracks truck across the ice sheet with geologist Christina Riesselman as she travels with ANDRILL Staff Scientist Richard Levy from McMurdo Station to the ANDRILL drill site.
+They investigate the truck’s special wheels, observe beautiful panoramas of the Transantarctic Mountains, and hear the drill running at the drill site.
 Watch as the best teachers on the planet battle it out for the title of Iron Science Teacher.
 In this zany competition teachers will have ten minutes to create a science activity.
 This week’s “secret” ingredient: Milk!
 SETI is a scientific effort seeking to determine if there is intelligent life outside Earth.
 We were at Aricebo Radio Observatory in March 2003 when scientists listened to the most promising transmissions from UC Berkeley’s SETI@home search.
 Join the Exploratorium’s Ron Hipschman and special guest Dan Werthimer, chief scientist and principal investigator for the SETI Institute’s efforts, including Arecibo Observatory’s search of artificial radio signals coming from other stars.
 Dr. Sydney Brenner won the Nobel prize in physiology or medicine in 2002 for his work with the tiny nematode, C. elegans.
 Dr. Brenner recruited the one-millimeter worm in the early sixties as the ideal model organism to study cell differentiation and organ development.
 In this program, he describes how new model organisms are established for studying basic physiology, recounts his reaction to seeing Watson and Crick's DNA model for the first time, and offers advice to young scientists just starting out.
 We explore behind the scenes in the "tank room" of the Darwin Centre, where thousands of biological specimens up to 300 years old are kept.
 Bat curator Richard Harbord and photographer Frank Greenaway explore questions about our furry flying friends in Belize.
 We also talk with bat experts in London and at the Exploratorium.
 What is visual literacy--and who is literate?
 Join guest lecturer James Elkins in an evening of commentary on the many ways we "read" the visual world and assign meaning to what we see.
 Join the Origins team as they travel to Antarctica.
 We sent Mary, Noel, Paul, and Julie to explore scientific wonders from McMurdo to the Pole.
 Learn all about the extreme science being conducted at the South Pole in a daily dispatch from Terra Australis Incognita!
 Learn more from the South Pole, as Mary and Noel speak to scientists about the DASI telescope Dr. Nils Halvorson is in the Live@ studio and sheds light on the DASI telescope at the South Pole.
-Learn all about video games: genres, history, and current news.
-This live Webcast was conceived, written, directed, and produced entirely by High School Explainers at the Exploratorium.